 In contrast, it is also important for a dog to learn to cope with some solitude, frustration, and boredom.
 It is an acquired—and important—skill.
 Hence, I am not suggesting that dogs must be entertained 24/7.
 But providing adequate enrichment is about quality of life and it is essential to strike the right balance.

 Types of Canine Enrichment

 We generally differentiate six types of enrichment: cognitive, physical, occupational, social, sensory, and nutritional.
 The different forms of enrichment can be provided separately but are usually combinations.
 For example, visually open crates can give a dog the opportunity to view its surroundings.
 Increased visual access is both physically and sensorily enriching.
 Most examples and suggestions provide a combination of enrichment, which is good.
-Combinations create more complexity and stimulate dogs better mentally.
+Naturally, combinations create more complexity and stimulate dogs better mentally.